kjottkake/php-Ecommerce/readme.md

 adminPage.php - this page displays the items of the product table of the ecommerce database.
 The user can also show a table displaying current orders.
 The user can also add new items to the database.
 NOTE: the image field takes in a image url instead of file upload.
 (I liked this method better).
 Once an item is submitted, it will be saved in the product table of the database.
 The final functionality of the admin page is to delete items.
 The user can select through a dropdown menu and delete the item from the database.

+functions.php - This is many of the helper functions used throughout the project.

 ### classes folder
 This folder contains the various classes for this project.